Giftea/whot/docs/source/index.rst

 WHOT
 ====

-**Whot** is an Engine that implements the game of `whot! <https://en.wikipedia.org/wiki/Whot!>`_.
+**Whot** is an Engine that implements the game of `Whot! <https://en.wikipedia.org/wiki/Whot!>`_.
-Using this engine you can build your own whot! game servers and connect it to any frontend technology of your choice.
+Using this engine you can build your own Whot! game servers and connect it to any frontend technology of your choice.

 .. note::